Zifeng-ZZF/568CacheProxy/README.md

 # cache proxy
 We built a proxy server which supports HTTP/HTTPS request from browser.
 It receives and sends request to the destination server then fetches response and returns to the browser.
 The communication is based on Socket (TCP).

 We also implemented LRU cache to cache recently visited websites.
+Caching & Parsing protocol follows RFC 7234 : https://datatracker.ietf.org/doc/html/rfc7234

 #### Instruction on Running